Isle of Dogs: Docks

+'Unilateral declaration of independence'

+Local residents resented the scarcity of schools and supermarkets and inadequate transport to neighbourhoods that did have them.

+On 1 March 1970 a group of activists led by Ted John and John Westfallen, in a reference to the Republic of Rhodesia's recent unilateral declaration of independence or UDI, issued a UDI for the Isle of Dogs.
+For two hours (though some reports say a day, others a week) they blocked the two swing-bridges providing the only access to the area by road.
+According to Johns the intent was semi-jocular and the purpose was only to achieve independence from the rest of London, a right already enjoyed by the nearby City: it was the Press who dubbed him "President Ted of the Isle of Dogs'.
+Nevertheless, and though a body of local opinion resented the stunt, it achieved wide national and international publicity.
+It featured on the front page of the New York Times, and Johns was interviewed by satellite by Walter Cronkite for CBS Evening News.
+A new secondary school and improvements in public transport materialised.
+According to one source it even served as the catalyst for the eventual development of Canary Wharf.

+Patricia Cornwell's 2002 novel Isle of Dogs features an island off the coast of Virginia that declares UDI, "claiming its independence lies with those who set sail from the Isle of Dogs in 1607".

 London Docklands Development Corporation

-The Isle of Dogs' economic problems led to mass unemployment among the former dockyard workers and caused serious social deprivation.
-Ted Johns, a local community campaigner, and his supporters, in protest at the lack of social provision from the state, made a unilateral declaration of independence for the area from the United Kingdom as the Republic of the Isle of Dogs and set up an 'Island Council' with Johns himself as its elected president, and for a single day in 1970 blocked the two swing-bridges providing the only access to the area by road.

 Successive Labour and Conservative governments proposed a number of action plans during the 1970s but it was not until 1981 that the London Docklands Development Corporation (LDDC) was established to redevelop the area.
 The Isle of Dogs became part of an enterprise zone, which covered 1.95 km2 of land and encompassed the West India, Millwall and East India Docks.
 New housing, office space and transport infrastructure were built.
 This included the Docklands Light Railway and later the Jubilee line extension, which eventually brought access to the London Underground to the area for the first time.

 Since its construction in 1987–1991, the area has been dominated by the expanding Canary Wharf development with over 437,000 m2 of office and retail space having been created; 93,000 now work in Canary Wharf alone.